llm-bible/llm-bible.github.io/_publications/jindal2024balancing.markdown

 bibkey: jindal2024balancing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.10739"}
-tags: ['Pretraining Methods', 'Training Techniques', 'Pre-Training', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Training Techniques', 'Pre-Training', 'Pretraining Methods']
 ---
 Large Language Models (LLMs) for public use require continuous pre-training to remain up-to-date with the latest data.
 The models also need to be